 We oppose efforts to place a cap on itemized charitable deductions in an attempt to increase state revenue and balance the state budget.

 KAFB supports efforts to establish a state earned income tax credit.
 The EITC is a tax credit for low- and moderate-income working families that is designed to help people afford to work by offsetting the rising costs of child care, transportation, and utilities that working families need.
-The federal EITC has been in place since 1975, and 26 other states – including three of Kentucky’s neighbors – have adopted a state EITC because of its effectiveness.
-Kentuckians deserve the opportunity to lift themselves out of poverty.

 Thank you for TAKING ACTION to help secure state funding for hunger relief!